-- start_path (str or Path) The strating point in the file/folder system to open the popup from - save (bool) if True, ask you to enter a filename (with or without extension) - ext (str) the extension string, e.g. xml, h5, png ... - filter (string) list of possible extensions, if you need several you can separate them by ;; for example: "Images (.png .xpm .jpg);;Text files (.txt);;XML files (.xml)" - force_save_extension (bool) if True force the extension of the saved file to be set to ext
+- start_path (str or Path) The strating point in the file/folder system to open the popup from - save (bool) if True, ask you to enter a filename (with or without extension) - ext (str) the extension string, e.g. xml, h5, png ... - filter (string) list of possible extensions, if you need several you can separate them by ;; for example: "Images (.png .xpm .jpg);; Text files (.txt);; XML files (.xml)" - force_save_extension (bool) if True force the extension of the saved file to be set to ext the Path object of the file to save or load

-Returns Path
+Path